nizami/barrelize/README.md

 ### Using Export Variables

-You can use variables in export aliases to dynamically name exports based on filenames or actual export names:
+You can use variables in export aliases to dynamically name exports based on file names or export names:

 ```jsonc
 {